Remembering CIA's Heroes: John Gregory Anthony Celli, III

-Currently, there are 89 stars carved into the marble of the CIA Memorial Wall.
+As of November 2016, there are 117 stars carved into the marble of the CIA Memorial Wall.
 The wall stands as a silent, simple memorial to those employees “who gave their lives in the service of their country.”
-The CIA has released the names of 54 employees; the names of the remaining 35 officers must remain secret, even in death.
+The CIA has released the names of 84 employees; the names of the remaining 33 officers must remain secret, even in death.

 Early in his career as an analyst, John Celli’s superiors tagged him as a leader with exceptional interpersonal skills.
 During his four years at the Central Intelligence Agency, he did not disappoint.
-In November 1996, John died in a traffic accident while overseas on a temporary duty assignment.
+On November 17, 1996, John died in a traffic accident while overseas on a temporary duty assignment.